 Suikoden 1 and 2 Visual novel released

 Well, between 1999 and 2001 a new Suikoden team and Konami released two visual novels that will be a spin-off of Suikoden 2, they were called Suika Gaiden, two volumes were made for PS 1 ( PlayStation 1 ), but none of them was released outside of Japan.
 Time went on, but Konami didn’t give up so in 2002 the third Suikoden Came out for the PS 2 ( PlayStation 2 ).
-Instead of having a silent protagonist this time the game was divided into four protagonist, three of the main character with names and personalities and one that was entirely optional.
+Instead of having a silent protagonist this time the game was divided into four protagonists, three of the main character with names and personalities and one that was entirely optional.

-It was a commercial success and met with exceptional positive feedback from critics from some part of the world.
+It was a commercial success and met with exceptionally positive feedback from critics from some part of the world.
 We say some part because these games were only released in Japan and North America, again not in Europe and this was the only tip of the iceberg as to why the series merits downfall several years later.

 Petitions for releasing Suikoden 3 in Europe.